Dhaval-Wissen-Git/SpringBootPractice/springboot-hibernate-jpa/Notes/02_HibernateJPA_Overview.md

   * spring.datasource.username: username - springstudent ( in our example )
   * spring.datasource.password: password
 * No need to give the JDBC driver class name.
 Springboot will automatically detect based on URL.

+### Development Process -
+1. Annotate Java class
+2. Develop Java Code to perform DB operations

+## JPA Repository
+* Spring Data JPA has a JPA Repository Interface.
+* This provides JPA database access with Minimal codeing.

+### What is difference between JPARepository and EntityManager?

+### When to use JPARepository and when to use EntityManager?
+* If you need low-level control and flexibility, use EntityManager.
+* If you want high-level of abstraction, use JPARepository.
+* Though both can be used in the same project.

+#### Entity Manager
+* Need Low-Level control over DB operations and want to write custom queries.
+* Provides low-level access to JPA and work directly with JPA Entities.
+* Complex queries that require advanced features such as native SQL queiers or stored procedure calls.
+* When you have custom requirements that are not easily handled by higher-level abstractions.

+#### JPA Repository
+* Provides commonly used CRUD operations out of the Box, reducing the amount of code you need to write.
+* Additional features such as pagination, sorting.
+* Generate queries based on method names.
+* Can also create custom queries using `@Query`